Entanglement dynamics from universal low-lying modes: Introduction

 In cases 1, 2, and 4 above, we find that the membrane tensions for the second Renyi entropy resulting from the dispersion relations $E(k)$ satisfy \eqref{const}, or equivalently $\Gamma_2(s)$ satisfies \eqref{gamma_condition}.
 The case of the third Renyi entropy from point 3 turns out to be more subtle.
-The naive growth rate $\bar \Gamma_3(s)$ from the dispersion relation of modes \eqref{eta_e_modes_mt} appears to be non-zero at $s=s_{3, \rm eq}$.
+The naive growth rate $\bar \Gamma_3(s)$ from the dispersion relation of modes \eqref{eta_e_modes_mt} appears to be non-zero at $s=s_{3, \rm eq}$, which is unphysical.
 However, we conjecture that the evolution of $S_3$ also receives contributions from a second set of modes besides \eqref{eta_e_modes_mt} in this case.
 We argue that beyond some value of $s$, the naive growth rate $\bar\Gamma_3(s)$ should be replaced with the growth rate implied by this second set of modes, which is the same as $\Gamma_2(s)$.
-In terms of the membrane tension, we find that this single first-order phase transition in $\Gamma$ leads to two phase transitions in terms of $\sE_3(v)$ at velocities $v_1^{\ast}<v_2^{\ast}<v_B$.
-We have a first-order phase transition at $v=v_1^{\ast}$ and a second-order transition at $v=v_2^{\ast}$.
+In terms of the true membrane tension $\sE_3(v)$, we find that this single first-order phase transition in $\Gamma$ leads to two phase transitions in terms of $\sE_3(v)$ at velocities $v_1^{\ast}<v_2^{\ast}<v_B$.
+We have a first-order phase transition at $v=v_1^{\ast}$ (where $\sE'_3(v)$ is discontinuous) and a second-order transition at $v=v_2^{\ast}$ (where $\sE_3''(v)$ is discontinuous but $\sE_3'(v)$ is not).
 For $v<v_2^{\ast}$, $\sE_3(v)$ is smaller than $\sE_2(v)$, while for $v> v_2^{\ast}$, $\sE_3(v)=\sE_2(v)$.

-While the above discussion of $\sE_3(v)$ uses an assumption about the existence of the second set of modes which should be more carefully checked in future work, it allows us to propose a form of $\sE_3(v)$ at finite $q$ and general $v$.
-Hence, we are able to provide a characterization of the phase transitions of $\sE_3(v)$ in a more general regime than previous discussions in random unitary circuits~\cite{zhou_nahum_statmech}, where evidence for a phase transition was found using expansions for large $q$ and large $v$.
-Our physical picture for the origin of the phase transition appears to be similar to the one in~\cite{zhou_nahum_statmech}.